i-pi/i-pi/CONTRIBUTING.md

 part of linting.

 We use [`tox`](https://tox.wiki/) to drive linting, testing, and the docs build.
+`tox` is a Python automation tool that creates clean, isolated environments from scratch and runs predefined commands in them.
 Install it once with `pip install tox`.
 BEFORE proceeding to a pull request, the minimal requirement is that you run